Studying with us in 2020/21

 In addition to academic qualifications, candidates will be expected to have good communication and organisational skills, possess a desire to learn more about computer science and demonstrate a commitment to teaching the subject.

-To be eligible to start this course you will need to hold a conditional offer of a place on an initial teacher training course, for example a PGCE Secondary Computer Science course.
+To be eligible to start this course you MUST hold a conditional offer of a place on an initial teacher training course, for example a PGCE Secondary Computer Science course.

 Once you have accepted a conditional offer onto a PGCE course you should apply using the link above.
 You will need to provide proof of this offer when you apply.
 Our admissions team will process your offer and further information will be sent to you.